Skip to main content

 Course Title: Analyzing Medical Imaging: Developments and Controversies

-Description: Medical imaging has evolved significantly over the last 100 years and has transformed modern medical practice.
+Course Description: Medical imaging has evolved significantly over the last 100 years and has transformed modern medical practice.
 Today, very few clinical decisions are made without relying on information obtained with contemporary imaging modalities.
 The future of medical imaging may be even more promising.
 New technologies are being developed to observe the structural, functional, and molecular characteristics of tissues at ever-finer spatial scales.
 In this first-year seminar, we will write as a way to explore the use of imaging to screen for disease.
 We will also explore the costs to the health care system of routine application of imaging technology and the benefits of the information provided by medical imaging.
 Students will be required to read, present, and discuss materials in class and write papers analyzing the development, uses, and benefits of medical imaging.
 The papers will progress incrementally in complexity from a short paper to a research paper.

 Textbook(s)Required: